xj11400/.dotmanager/template/README.md

 ;    otherwise, will link files and directories under the target directory.
 [_symlinks_]
-; _ : the underline means the root of the dotfiles directory ; 'repo_only': the package been selected under key directory _ = repo_only
+; _ : the underline means the root of the dotfiles directory ; 'repo_only': the package been selected under root directory _ = repo_only
-; packages means there have a repository directory under the dotfiles directory named packages ; 'zsh, nvim, ...' : the packages been selected under the packages directory packages=--files | zsh, nvim, tmux, git, lazygit
+; packages means there have a repository directory under the dotfiles directory named packages ; 'zsh, nvim, ...' : the packages been selected under the packages directory packages= --files --skip | zsh, nvim, tmux, git, lazygit ; 'custom' means there have a repository directory under the dotfiles directory named custom ; 'foo, bar...' : the packages been selected under the custom directory custom= foo, bar
-; 'custom' means there have a repository directory under the dotfiles directory named custom ; 'ranger, wezterm...' : the packages been selected under the custom directory custom= ranger, wezterm
+; folder_only means there have a repository directory under the dotfiles directory named folder_only ; 'xxx' : the package been selected under the folder_only directory folder_only= --files | xxx

 ; -- packages --
 ; [pkg_dir] : the name of the directory will be created under the dotfiles directory